Director's Postdoctoral Fellowship

 How to Apply

-Complete application packages will be reviewed once per year: June through September 30.
-Fellowships will be decided by the end of November.
-Successful candidates will be notified within six weeks of anticipated assignment start date.
+Complete application packages are reviewed once per year: June through September 15.
+Fellowships are decided by the end of November.
+Successful candidates are notified within six weeks of anticipated assignment start date.

-Applicants must identify an NREL researcher to mentor the proposed research, and acquire a letter of intent to nominate from the identified mentor.
-Mentor information can be found among links to Research Staff.
+Applicants must identify an NREL researcher to mentor the proposed research and acquire a letter of intent to nominate from the identified mentor.
+The mentor chosen must also have a Ph.D.
+Search Research Staff to find potential mentors.

 - A letter of interest

-- Proof of PhD degree by assignment start date
+- Proof of PhD degree prior to assignment start date

 - A letter of recommendation from your current supervisor or academic advisor